edHelper.com

 By Vickie Chao

 1 About 5,000 years ago, there was an ancient civilization slowly taking root in Africa.
 That civilization lasted more than 3,000 years.
 When it finally folded, it left behind a rich culture and some of the world's most fascinating structures.
-Amazingly, the civilization in question owed much of its existence to a river that flowed right through its land.
-That river is the Nile, and the civilization it nurtured is ancient Egypt.
+Amazingly, this civilization owed much of its existence to a river that flowed right through its land.
+That river is the Nile, and it nurtured the ancient Egyptian civilization.

 3 Like many great rivers, the Nile is made up of several smaller rivers.
 Its three main streams are the Blue Nile, the White Nile, and the Atbara.
-The Nile gathers its headwaters near the Ethiopian highlands.
-Every year between June and September, melting snow and heavy rainfalls in that region would swell the Nile and create floods.
+The Nile headwaters begin in the Ethiopian highlands.
+Every year between June and September, melting snow and heavy rainfall in that region would swell the Nile and created floods.
 This once-a-year overflow (called "akhet") had been going on for thousands of years.
-It was eventually put to a stop after the Aswan High Dam was opened for use in 1970.
+It was eventually stopped after the Aswan High Dam was opened in 1970.

 Paragraphs 4 to 7: